mmartin46/Obj_Orie_Prog_App/README.md

 ## Code Organization

 ### jv_code
-Handles the Java code
+The jv_code subdirectory handles all the Java
+Design Pattern Code utilized within the application.
 ### screens
-Handles each screen
+The screens subdirectory handles each screen within the application.
 ### code_imgs
-Handles each image
+The code_imgs subdirectory holds all images that are used within the application.